-Her hands slipped around his, her touch calming.
+Her hands slipped around his, her touch calming, soothing.
 "My Lord, we should go… now."

 There was flicker of hurt behind her eyes, a flash of reproach.
 Then she pulled herself straight as though she were about to salute him.
-"You are the Lord Commander Racas, the Emperor's Protector."
+"You are the Lord Commander Racas," she reminded him, wondering how many times it would take for him to hold fast to this knowledge, "the Emperor's Protector."

 He considered her words.

 "… and it is for that reason, Excellency," Mas Amedda stated smoothly, "that I would advise against action at this time.
 Considering the recent uprising against your person in the system, Majesty, the drought in the southern hemisphere of Ralltiir is simply not worth your attention.
 Let the rebellious population lie in the beds of their own making."